toddr/Crypt-OpenSSL-RSA/README.md

 # AUTHOR

-Ian Robertson, iroberts@cpan.org.
-For support, please email perl-openssl-users@lists.sourceforge.net.
+Ian Robertson, `iroberts@cpan.org`.
+For support, please email `perl-openssl-users@lists.sourceforge.net`.

+# ACKNOWLEDGEMENTS

+# LICENSE

+Copyright (c) 2001-2011 Ian Robertson.
+Crypt::OpenSSL::RSA is free software; you may redistribute it and/or modify it under the same terms as Perl itself.

 # SEE ALSO